RedRoseMoney/Rose/readme.md

 - $y = (R_1 - R_1′) \cdot ϕ$

-This asymmetry ensures that the selling pressure reduces the reserve ratio more gradually compared to buying pressure.
+This asymmetry ensures that the selling pressure changes the reserve ratio more gradually compared to buying pressure.

 ### Asymmetric AMM : Continuous model